Glacier Hiking Book

 bullhead-lake

 From the northeastern shore of Bullhead Lake hikers will enjoy outstanding views of 8436-foot Swiftcurrent Mountain, Swiftcurrent Glacier, as well as the headwall above the lake.
 At this point you might be asking yourself in which direction does the trail go, and exactly how you're going to be able to make it up to the pass.
-No doubt, it looks very daunting from this vantage point!
+No doubt, it looks pretty daunting from this vantage point!

-Beyond the lake the trail travels through another long stretch of willows thickets, which means that this area is also excellent habitat for moose.
+Beyond the lake the trail travels through another long stretch of willows thickets, which means this area is also excellent habitat for moose.
 In fact, we saw four in this vicinity on our most recent hike.

 At roughly 4.1 miles the Swiftcurrent Pass Trail crosses the second of two footbridges.
 This marks the spot where the real fun begins, as you will almost immediately begin the steep climb up the headwall.
 As you ascend along the first couple of switchbacks you'll pass through several long stretches of thimbleberry and huckleberry patches.
 This is another good place to make a lot of noise to alert any bears that might be around.